Water Leaks in Commercial Buildings: What to Do After Finding Them

 How is water intrusion investigated?

 When a water damage claim involves disputed causation, a standard inspection is rarely sufficient.
-Forensic investigation applies systematic methodology to help determine where water may have entered, how it likely traveled through the building, and whether the intrusion resulted from a sudden event or a long-term condition.
-Each step in the process is designed to produce documented evidence that may support cause-of-loss determination in claims disputes or litigation.
+Forensic investigation applies systematic methodology to help determine where water entered, how it traveled through the building, and whether the intrusion resulted from a sudden event or a long-term condition.
+Each step in the process is designed to produce documented evidence that support cause-of-loss determination in claims disputes or litigation.

-Several technologies allow investigators to evaluate moisture conditions without cutting into walls or ceilings.
+Several technologies allow forensic investigators to evaluate moisture conditions without cutting into walls, ceilings, or roofs.

-- Thermal imaging (infrared thermography) is used to detect temperature differences in building materials.
-Wet areas may appear cooler than surrounding dry areas under certain conditions, so thermal images may help identify areas that warrant further moisture investigation and help map pathways not visible to the naked eye.
+• Thermal imaging (infrared thermography) is used to detect temperature differences in building materials.
+The surface of materials with a higher moisture content will appear warmer or cooler than the surrounding dry materials under varying ambient temperature conditions, so thermal images can help identify areas that warrant further moisture investigation and help map pathways not visible to the naked eye.

-- Moisture meters are used to gauge how much water may have been absorbed into materials like drywall, wood, or concrete.
-Systematic readings across an affected area may produce a moisture map showing where water levels appear highest.
-These readings may help indicate whether conditions appear more consistent with recent moisture exposure or a longer-term condition.
+• Non-intrusive (surface) or intrusive (pinned) moisture meters are used to gauge how much water may have been absorbed into materials like drywall, wood, masonry, or concrete.
+Systematic readings across an affected area can produce a moisture map showing where material moisture content appears highest.
+These readings can help indicate whether conditions appear more consistent with recent moisture exposure or a longer-term condition.

-When the point of entry remains unclear, investigators may apply water to specific areas of the building exterior using recognized protocols published by organizations like ASTM International and the American Architectural Manufacturers Association (AAMA).
-By introducing water to one section at a time and monitoring the interior for response, investigators may be able to narrow down which component is contributing to water intrusion.
+When the point of entry remains unclear, forensic investigators may apply water to specific areas of the building exterior using recognized protocols published by organizations like ASTM International and the American Architectural Manufacturers Association (AAMA).
+By introducing water to one section at a time and monitoring the interior for response, investigators can narrow down which component is contributing to water intrusion.

 In some cases, non-destructive methods cannot fully resolve the question of causation.
-Investigators may make small, targeted openings in walls, ceilings, or roofing to examine concealed conditions directly.
-These openings may allow visual confirmation of moisture pathways, material deterioration, and construction details that may have contributed to the intrusion.
+Forensic investigators may make small, targeted openings in walls, ceilings, or roofing to examine concealed conditions directly.
+These openings can allow visual confirmation of moisture pathways, material deterioration, and construction details that may have contributed to the intrusion.

 Exploratory openings are typically limited in scope and carefully documented through photography and written observations.